hack-to-distinguished/http_c/README.md

 ./threadpoolserver
 ```

-## How to Compile and Run the HTTP Web Socket Server
+## How to Compile and Run the Messaging System

 ```bash
 # Compile